A guide to growing wild strawberries in New Zealand

 This ‘wild’ strawberry has small berries on the end of long shoots, bright jewel-red with a gorgeous scent of strawberry

 Has a sweet, scented bubblegum-like flavour.

 Larger white berries than other white strawberry varieties, produces all year round.
 Noted as exceptional by Koanga Gardens with a hint of pineapple in their taste.

 Can be used as an effective groundcover.
 The fruit tastes like a traditional strawberry with a honeyed edge.

-Small, yellow fruit that turn white when ready to eat, will produce fruit all year round.
+Small, yellow fruit that turns white when ready to eat, will produce fruit all year round.

 About the author